List of Meitei-language newspapers

 The Meitei language (officially known as Manipuri language) has a long history of literature and culture.
-Meitei language newspapers are either printed in Meitei script or in Bengali script or even in both.
+Meitei language newspapers are either printed in Meitei or in Bengali or even in both.
 The following are some of the notable Meitei language newspapers published and circulated across Manipur, Assam and Tripura states of Northeast India as well as across some parts of Bangladesh and Canada.